Connecting Meraki Network to Aviatrix Transit Network¶

 - Here is a logical view of the networks from Aviatrix Controller UI.

-- In order to summarize Spoke CDIRs, you will select the Site2Cloud connection for the Aviatrix Transit Network.
+6. In order to summarize Spoke CDIRs, please go to Transit Network -> Advanced Config -> Edit Transit, select the Transit GW.
 Enter the summarized route in the “Manual BGP Advertised Network Lis” and click “Change BGP Manual Spoke Advertisement”.
 You can then go to Site2Cloud page, and select the connection to check out summarized advertised networks.

 In summary, we can connect an existing Meraki network to Aviatrix Transit Network to leverage the agility, automation and other benefits of using Aviatrix solution.